Asthma Exacerbations Model¶

 |

-the proportion of the population in a given age group, year, province, and projection scenario who are male |
+the proportion of the population in a given age group, time interval, province, and projection scenario who are male |

 |